barryclark/jekyll-now/_posts/2016-11-1-cloud-ml-providers.md

   So no surprises when deploying in the cloud
 * My amount of training data is still pretty small --- no need to go for cloud storage yet

 We should get prepared to write **distributed** TensorFlow training code.
-Sooner or later my data will grow over the capabilities of a single worker.
+Sooner or later data will grow over the capabilities of a single worker.